QuickBooks Blog

 ROI shows how much you’re earning compared to the investments that you make.
 Measuring profitable investments allow you to ensure that you’re putting your money in the right places.

-You want to make sure that your ROI is at least as high as what you’d be earning in a risk-free investment, like a high-yield savings account or CD.
-If it’s not, you’d be better off putting your money into one of these accounts, as they would yield higher earnings.
-ROI is basically a measure of whether “this is all worth it.”
+You want to make sure that your ROI is at least as high as what you’d be earning from a risk-free investment, like a high-yield savings account or CD.
+If it’s not, you’d be better off putting your money into one of these accounts, as they'll yield higher earnings.
+ROI is basically a measure of whether 'this is all worth it'.

 The formula to calculate ROI is: